 The Howard and Irene Levine Program in Housing and Social Responsibility is a multifaceted set of enterprises designed to challenge and inspire students to think about broader societal concerns in the context of their professional and personal pursuits.
 The program’s resources, such as the UCLA Distinguished Speaker Series in Affordable Housing and the Howard J. Levine Distinguished Lecture on Business Ethics, empower UCLA faculty and doctoral students to undertake cutting edge research in the field, and enables the Ziman Center to serve the community by promoting public dialogue and education.

-The UCLA Ziman Center for Real Estate's Howard and Irene Levine Affordable Housing Development Program (HILAHDP) is a university-level educational program designed to provide professionals with the knowledge and practical skills to effectively address our affordable housing crisis at the neighborhood level.
-Drawing on UCLA's existing affordable housing educational programming, the HILAHDP cohort will receive instruction from UCLA faculty and affiliated professionals utilizing proven instruction methodologies and teaching materials.
+The UCLA Ziman Center for Real Estate's Howard and Irene Levine Affordable Housing Development Program (LAHDP) is a university-level educational program designed to provide professionals with the knowledge and practical skills to effectively address our affordable housing crisis at the neighborhood level.
+Drawing on UCLA's existing affordable housing educational programming, the LAHDP cohort will receive instruction from UCLA faculty and affiliated professionals utilizing proven instruction methodologies and teaching materials.

 The Howard J. Levine Distinguished Lecture on Business Ethics & Social Responsibility is a lecture series presented annually by the UCLA Ziman Center for Real Estate.
 The series brings the most distinguished business practitioners and scholars to UCLA for lectures that enlighten and engage students on the concepts of business ethics and how to apply them in real-world settings.